Metropolitan Transportation Authority: Governance

-The MTA is governed by a 21-member board representing the 5 boroughs of New York City, each of the counties in its New York State service area, and worker and rider interest groups.
+The MTA is governed by a 21-member board representing the five boroughs of New York City, each of the counties in its New York State service area, and worker and rider interest groups.
 Of these, there are 14 voting members, broken down into 13 board members who cast individual votes, 4 board members who cast a single collective vote, and 6 group representatives who do not vote.
-The chairman position was split off of the existing CEO position in 2017.
-However, the chairman and CEO positions were merged back into one position in 2019 when Foye was appointed.

-Four members as well as the chairman and the CEO are directly nominated by the Governor of New York, while four are recommended by New York City's mayor.
+Five members as well as the chairman/CEO are directly nominated by the governor of New York, while four are recommended by New York City's mayor.
 The county executives of Nassau, Suffolk and Westchester counties nominate one member each.
 Each of these members has one vote.
 The county executives of Dutchess, Orange, Rockland, and Putnam counties also nominate one member each, but these members cast one collective vote.
-The Board also has six rotating nonvoting seats held by representatives of MTA employee organized labor and the Permanent Citizens Advisory Committee, which represent customers of MTA transit and commuter facilities.
+The Board has six rotating nonvoting seats held by representatives of MTA employee organized labor and the Permanent Citizens Advisory Committee, which represent customers of MTA transit and commuter facilities.
 Board members are confirmed by the New York State Senate.

 In 2017, the MTA had operating expenses of $16.85 billion, an outstanding debt of $38.083 billion, and a level of staffing of 79,832 people (staff compensation totaled $6.762 billion).
 It collects revenue from passenger fees and from a Metropolitan Commuter Transportation Mobility Tax, a payroll tax levied on employers in the 12-county area served by the MTA.